bruvellu/cephalic-furrow/3-text/furrow.md

 We investigated two concurrent gastrulation processes that could drive their formation: cell divisions in mitotic domains and the extension of the germ band.
 Mitotic domains are groups of blastoderm cells that divide in synchrony during the cleavage cycle 14 [@Foe1989-cw].
 The first mitotic domains in *Drosophila* appear in the head around 20 min after gastrulation [@Foe1989-cw] which coincides with the formation of ectopic folds ({@fig:ectopic}a,c,d).
-Ectopic folds also always appear in between or adjacent to mitotic domains ({@fig:mitotic}a).
+Ectopic folds always appear in between or adjacent to mitotic domains ({@fig:mitotic}a).
 The dividing cells synchronously lose their basal attachment, round up at the apical side, and more than double (2.3x) their apical area during anaphase elongation ({@fig:apical}).
 This expansion compresses the adjacent non-dividing cells which are the first to infold, followed by a portion of the dividing cells within mitotic domains ({@fig:mitotic}b).
 Mitotic expansions always precede ectopic folding ({@fig:mitotic}c, {@fig:initiator}a).